Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

     - **Guidelines:**
         - Do not include particles, tenses, or conjugations.
         - Keep the structures simple and suitable for beginners.
         - Spanish allows subject omission when the verb conjugation makes the subject clear.
+If the sentence contains a pronoun subject in English but it is unnecessary in Spanish, guide the student to omit it unless emphasis or clarity is needed.
         - These schematics are simplified and may not always reflect every possible variation in Spanish word order.
+Spanish word order can differ from English, especially with adjectives, object pronouns, and verb placement in questions.
+Guide the student to recognize and adapt to these differences.
         - Multi-clause sentences (e.g., those using conjunctions like *y* or *porque*) can be too advanced for A1 learners.
 If such examples are provided, consider breaking them down into simpler components and guiding the student through each part step by step.
+        - Remember that Spanish yes/no questions do not use an auxiliary verb (like “did” in English).
     - **Examples:**
         - Did you eat the food? -> [Subject] [Verb] [Object